dxing97/subs2cia/USAGE.md

                         prefix).
 If batch mode is enabled, the same ranges are applied to ALL outputs.Multiple ranges can be specified like so: -I 2m 3m30s -I 20m 21m.
+  -Ic <chapter name>, --ignore-chapter <chapter name>
+                        Chapter titles to ignore, case sensitive.
+Can use -ls to determine chapter titles.
+Can be used in addition to --ignore-range to ignore sections of the stream.
   -p msecs, --padding msecs
                         Adds this many milliseconds of audio before and after every subtitle.
 Overlaps with adjacent subtitles are